 A common experience shared by many men who were drafted during World War II was being naked together in the military for medical exams, showers, and even swimming.
 The experience most men had of swimming naked in school and the YMCA eased the transition to naked interaction in the military as millions were drafted or volunteered for service during the war.

 Perhaps experiences of naked swimming in the military during the war gave a boost to naked swimming for boys and men in school indoor pools.
 It was considered manly and prepared young men for experiences of nude medical exams and showering in the military.

 Nude Male Swimming in Art

+Skinny dipping became a term for nude swimming once it was the exception to the rule of wearing swimming attire.
 The photograph distributing firm of Underwood & Underwood purchased and distributed thousands of copies of this photo taken early in the 20th century.
 It shows two boys with their father “Down at the Old Swimming Hole,” the name of the photo.

-This photo reminds me of the poem, “The Old Swimming Hole,” by Hoosier poet James Whitcomb Riley, perhaps written about the same time.
+The above photo reminds me of the poem, “The Old Swimming Hole,” by Hoosier poet James Whitcomb Riley, perhaps written about the same time.
 The first stanza:

 Oh! the old swimmin’-hole! whare the crick so still and deep